mhossenece/uav-postprocessing-suite/README.md

 Pull requests and forks for academic collaboration are welcome.

 ---

-## ✅ 2. `LICENSE` (Academic Use Only Template)
+## 📄 License

+This software is licensed for **academic and research use only**.
+© 2025 Md Sharif Hossen – All rights reserved.

+### License Terms (Academic Use Only)

 MIT License (Academic Use Only Variant)

-Copyright (c) 2025 Md Sharif Hossen

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, copy, modify, merge, and publish the Software for **academic and non-commercial research purposes only**, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to use,
+copy, modify, merge, and publish the Software for **academic and non-commercial
+research purposes only**, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+> The above copyright notice and this permission notice shall
+> be included in all copies or substantial portions of the Software.

-Commercial use, sublicensing, or redistribution of the Software or its derivatives is not permitted without explicit prior written permission from the author.
+Commercial use, sublicensing, or redistribution of the Software or its
+derivatives is **not permitted** without prior written permission from the author.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.